the-lay/kindling/README.md

 #### Overview of classes
 - Projects have Experiments
 - Each Experiment should track everything that you did to your Model (a log: each event start and finish)
-- Model is a combination of pytorch network, hyperparameters and functions defining training, validation and testing
+- Model is a combination of pytorch network and functions defining training, validation and testing
-- You can train/validate with Trainer
+- You can train (and validate) with TrainingStrategy, for example SupervisedTraining
-- Trainer connects Dataset, Model, pytorch optimizer, Callbacks (like scheduler, checkpointer etc.) and Metrics
+- Strategy combines Dataset, Model, PyTorch optimizer, Callbacks (like scheduler, checkpointer etc.) and model's metrics

 Example: check out `target_example_usage.py`